codesharedot/qtum-price-ruby/README.md

-# neo price ruby
+# chainlink price ruby

-Gets the neo price with Ruby (from JSON).
+Gets the chainlink price with Ruby (from JSON).

 https://ruby-lang.co